 Q19.
-Since your SOL clinic visit on (date), have you brought up phlegm from your chest on most days or nights of the week during at least 3 months in a row?
+Since our last telephone interview with you on (date), have you brought up phlegm from your chest on most days or nights of the week during at least 3 months in a row?

 Ask the participant to indicate if they have brought up phlegm from their chest on most days of the week during the past 3 months in a row.
 Remind the participant that "most" means at least 4 days or nights per week.